Your Complete Guide

 - Annual reports or benchmarks may be required

-4. Combining Federal and Local Benefits
+(4) Combining Federal, State, and Local Benefits

 Pair state credits with federal programs like Work Opportunity Tax Credit (WOTC), SBA-backed grants, or USDA rural incentives for stronger returns.
+Combining federal, state, and local tax credits can offer significant benefits, such as:

-5. Maximizing Incentives
+(5) Maximizing Incentives

 - Plan ahead—review incentive thresholds early in your budgeting process